 Pros & Cons of Living in Corfu

-Summary: If you''re considering a move to Corfu, this article discusses the pros and cons of living in Corfu.
+Summary: If you're considering a move to Corfu, this article discusses the pros and cons of living in Corfu.

-Thinking about moving to Corfu?
+Thinking about to Corfu?
 Below we highlight some of the pros and cons of living in Corfu.

 Cons of Living in Corfu, Greece as a Digital Nomad